 Sexual assault is a criminal act and will not be tolerated.
 The Marine Corps’s goal is to eliminate sexual assaults within the Corps and to assist those affected by sexual assault.
-(MCO 1752.5B)
+(MCO 1752.5C)

 The MCB Camp Lejeune and the MCAS New River Sexual Assault Prevention and Response Program provides 24/7 support and advocacy to all Marines, Sailors, and military dependents over 18.
 The Program addresses the prevention of sexual assault through awareness, education, and training.
 We also ensure that all Marines who are victims of sexual assault are “treated with dignity, sensitivity, and without prejudice” (MCO 1752.5C).

 If a person who has been sexually assaulted wants to discuss services and reporting options without triggering an official investigation, the following individuals have confidentiality for sexual assault reports:- Sexual Assault Response Coordinator (SARC)

 When a Marine decides to make a restricted report, they receive medical care and counseling without notifying command or law enforcement officials.
 The SARC will notify the Commanding Officer of the Installation that an assault occurred without providing identifying information about the victim.
 A Marine who elects to make a restricted report can always change to an unrestricted report.

 The unrestricted reporting option allows a Marine to receive medical treatment, counseling, and an official investigation of the crime.
 An unrestricted report of sexual assault can be made to the following individuals:- Sexual Assault Response Coordinator (SARC)

 Details of the incident will only be shared with personnel who have a legitimate need to know.
 This option allows the victim to request a Military Protective Order, Civilian Protective Order, or an Expedited Transfer and enables the Marine Corps to potentially hold the offender accountable.